Lauren Tsai

-Lauren Tsai (born February 11, 1998), is an American visual artist, model, and actress.
-She is best known to audiences for her appearance in the Fuji TV and Netflix series Terrace House: Aloha State.
-She made her acting debut in the third and final season of Legion, a television series based on the Marvel Comics character of the same name.
+Lauren Tsai (born February 11, 1998) is an American visual artist and actor.
+She first became known to audiences in 2016 for her appearance in the Fuji TV and Netflix series Terrace House: Aloha State.

 Life

-Lauren Tsai was born on February 11, 1998, in Wellesley, Massachusetts, United States.
+Lauren Tsai was born in Wellesley, Massachusetts, United States to a Chinese-American father and White-American mother.

-Her family moved to Honolulu, Hawaii when she was seven years old.
+Her family moved to Honolulu, Hawai'i when she was seven years old.

 Career

-After moving out of the show's Honolulu house, she continued to pursue her modeling and artistic work.
-As a model, she's since appeared in a number of magazines, commercials, catalogs and fashion shows, including in Japan and Hawaii.
+After moving out of the show's Honolulu house, she continued to pursue modeling and artistic work.
+As a model, she has been featured in publications such as Vogue, Women's Wear Daily and Marie Claire and was a global ambassador for Shiseido.

-In 2018, she drew a variant cover for issue No. 1 of West Coast Avengers.
-In 2019, she followed with a variant cover for Captain Marvel No. 1.
-She also collaborated with Marc Jacobs on a line of apparel and accessories.
+In 2018, she drew a variant cover for issue No.1 of West Coast Avengers followed by a variant cover for Captain Marvel No.1.
+She collaborated with Marc Jacobs on a line of apparel and accessories and brands such as Kojima Productions, A24, Nike and YOASOBI.
+Tsai has released collectibles with Medicom and How2Work and published two books, It's All for You and Passenger Seat.
+Tsai and her artwork appear in Hideo Kojima's Death Stranding 2: On the Beach.

+In September 2023, she made her directorial debut with the animated music video for the Boygenius song Cool About It.
+She garnered a Clio award for her Boygenius Hollywood Bowl tour poster design.

+Tsai created her first large-scale immersive installation in March 2025, My Dream: Our Hill, in partnership with The Landmark, accompanied by a panel discussion at Art Basel Hong Kong.

+Her first solo immersive exhibition, The Dying World, was held in November 2025, featuring a full sized house built on the grounds of Hollywood Forever Cemetery, paintings, sculptures, drawings, sketch books, curated soundscapes and stop motion animation.

+Tsai made her art fair debut, and first collaboration with Perrotin Gallery, at Art Basel Hong Kong in March 2026.
+She presented a smaller, immersive rendition of The Dying World including a life-sized sculpture of her character Astrid called a "Poison Little Girl."
+She participated in a panel discussion at the Harrod's Hive called "Reinventing Luxury: Youth Imagination, Creative Worlds, and the Future of Design."

+Tsai's animated short, The Dying World: Forgetting, premiered at Annecy Festival in June 2025.

-In January 2019, she was cast in the third and final season of the FX series Legion as Switch, a young mutant who has time travelling abilities.
+Tsai made her acting debut in the third and final season of the FX series Legion as Switch, a young mutant who has time traveling abilities.
 She then starred in the 2021 Netflix film Moxie, directed by Amy Poehler.

-In September 2023, she directed the animated music video for the Boygenius song Cool About It.
+Tsai stars in the HBO comedy series Rooster, starring Steve Carell, created by Bill Lawrence and Matt Tarses.

-Lauren has more than 1 million followers on Instagram as of December 2023.
+Lauren has more than 1 million followers on Instagram as of December 2025.

 Artistry

-Tsai describes her sketchbook as "probably my most cherished item."
+Tsai describes her sketchbook as "probably my most cherished item".